 - word substitution (teach new words related to the word found in the story, etc.)

 - semantic relationships (e.g., how are the words related)

 - expanding and deepening student’s knowledge of word meanings

 - focusing on word structure (root words and derivations)

 - mass practice

-Vocabulary Tutors NYC – At Manhattan Letters, we use explicit teaching methods, such as pre-reviewing difficult words, repeated exposure to vocabulary in a text, and word maps.
-We also use implicit teaching methods by helping children build their context skills to master more vocabulary.
+At Manhattan Letters, we use explicit teaching methods, such as pre-reviewing difficult words, repeated exposure to vocabulary in a text, and word maps to help students of all ages.
+We also use implicit teaching methods by helping children build their context skills.